Power over Ethernet - PoE

 Cumulus Linux supports Power over Ethernet (PoE) and PoE+, so certain Cumulus Linux switches can supply power from Ethernet switch ports to enabled devices over the Ethernet cables that connect them.
-Power over Ethernet (PoE) is capable of powering devices up to 15W, while PoE+ can power devices up to 30W.
+PoE is capable of powering devices up to 15W, while PoE+ can power devices up to 30W.
+Configuration for power negotiation is done over LLDP.

 PoE functionality is provided by the